codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 max-width="70%"
 %}

+> You can see that there are two steps to complete Hosted GitOps setup.
-> The Git Sources and the Managed Clusters are empty as they will be set up in the next steps.
+  The Git Sources and the Managed Clusters are empty as they will be set up in the next steps.

 If you navigate to **Runtimes > List View**, you can identify the Hosted GitOps Runtime through the Type column (Hosted), the Cluster/Namespace column (Codefresh), and the Module column (CD Ops).